thepapadragon/HelNet-info/guides/announcement-module.md

 Each preset includes:
 - **Display Name** — The name of the division or unit this preset belongs to (e.g., "OSI Strike Team")
 - **Accent Color** — Optional hex color to theme the announcement
-- **Footer Image** — A static image shown at the bottom of every announcement using this preset
+- **Header Images** — Up to 5 styles, each with a label (e.g., "New Briefing") and a banner image.
+The sender picks one when posting
-- **Headers** — Up to 5 header styles, each with a label (e.g., "New Briefing") and a banner image.
-The sender picks one when posting.
+- **Footer Images** — Up to 5 styles, uses the same label as the corresponding Header.
 - **Ping Roles** — Up to 5 roles to mention when the announcement is sent, or an @everyone toggle

 Presets can be edited or deleted at any time from the wizard.